 The finest example to understand this concept based upon behavioral segmentation is Dell.

 The computer technology company keeps a real-time record of how many people visited their site, which product they searched the most, and how much time they spent.
-Based on the insights gained, they create ads featuring those products and thus, encourage them to take the next step.
+Based on the insights gained, they create ads featuring those products and thus, encourage a group of customers to take the next step.

 2. Find New Customers